EnigmaBridge/slate/source/includes/_register_api.md

 name|optional|type|note
 ----|-------|----|-----
 type|NO|string|a client type
-email|YES|string - email|email address for authentication
-mobile|YES|string - number|mobile number with country code, only digits and whitespaces rsa|YES|string|base64 public key
+method"NO|string|one of the names returned by "Get Client Authentication" email|YES|string - email|email address for authentication mobile|YES|string - number|mobile number with country code, only digits and whitespaces rsa|YES|string|base64 public key